Is a Medicare Advantage or Medicare Supplement plan better for you?

 - Standard Medigap Plans C, D, F, G, M, and N can cover foreign travel emergency healthcare when you travel outside the U.S.

-- Plans E, H, I, and J is no longer available.
+- Plans E, H, I, and J are no longer available.
 However, if you bought one before June 1, 2010, you might be able to keep it.
 These plans cover foreign travel and emergency health care when you travel outside the U.S.

 - Medigap Plan C, D, E, F, G, H, I, J, M, or N; Cover foreign travel emergency care in the first 60 days of your trip